maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 ### — I'm Maxime, an engineer specialised in __audiovisual arts__

 I've always been drawn by film making, photography and arts.
-I'm well versed in many skills around audiovisual creation, from shooting to post-production
+I'm well versed in many skills around audiovisual creation, from shooting to post-production.
+I'm also a full fledged software engineer and using these skills to design new creative experiences.
 I love to work on audiovisual and art projects where my creativity and rigor can be an asset.

 I'm always looking for new projects — if you would like to make something together, [get in touch !](/contact)